Parent and Player,

 WVSC will be looking for "soccer first" players who are committed and dedicated to becoming better players.
 Attendance at practices and games will be expected.
 School priorities are taken into consideration, but the club will expect each player and family to understand that skipping practices or games for other activities will be frowned upon.
 It requires the commitment and dedication of each player to allow for the improvement and advancement of a team.
 WVSC believes that every player is important and is expected to contribute to the overall success of his or her team.
 There are other very competitive teams in WVSC for those who want to play soccer but are not placed onto an MSL team.
 Gold and Silver levels are very competitive and require high levels of commitment and dedication from players, but not to the same degree.

-The MSL registration fee includes two practices per week of 1.5 hours, each of which is on field D or E. The program also includes a number of opportunities that are not part of Divisional soccer.
+The MSL registration fee includes two practices per week of 1.5 hours, each of which is on field D or E or at Mulgrave School.
+The program also includes a number of opportunities that are not part of Divisional soccer.